Rasquin/project1/README.md

 .fontawesome v5.3.1 The icons for message box, facebook, twitter and YouTube and CopyRight. https://fontawesome.com/icons?d=gallery
 GoogleFonts.
-From here I got the font type of the whole website (permanent market).https://fonts.google.com/ .Onw CSS style sheet.
+From here I got the font type of the whole website (permanent market).https://fonts.google.com/ .Own CSS style sheet.
 To make my own styles and overwrite some of the Bootstrap style library.

 ## Testing